sam-schorb/sam-schorb/README.md

 # Welcome to Sam Schorb's GitHub

 Hi there!
 I'm Sam, a creative technologist and full-stack developer with a rich background in electronic music production and education.
-I'm the founder of Imaginary, where I focus on developing innovative tools for musicians and creators, blending my passion for music with cutting-edge technology.
+I'm the founder of iimaginary, where I focus on developing innovative tools for musicians and creators, blending my passion for music with cutting-edge technology.

 ## About Me